ronno/dotfiles/README.md

 dotfiles
 ========

-Contained within this repository are my configuration files for dwm, vim, Xresources, and my ~/.xinitrc.
+Contained within this repository are my configuration files for dwm and vim, as well as my Xresources and xinitrc.

 License
 =======